Alpha-1ne/Workspaces/README.md

 To contribute:
 1. Fork this repository.
 2. Make your changes and commit
-3. Raise a PR explaning what you have done.
+3. Raise a PR explaining what you have done.

 ## Known Issues
   Please check the issues section.
 Fixing issues one by one.